mezierenatalie/Custom-Link-Page/README.md

 About: A customizable link-in-bio page built as a beginner coding project and commented to aid in learning HTML, CSS and JavaScript.
-Meant to replace my "Linktree" in my Instagram bio.
+Meant to replace a "Linktree" in an Instagram bio.

 Project Name: Natalie's Custom Link Page